-When I began writing today about legacy, I intended to pull from a chapter of my forthcoming book (A Good Death, 2021).
-It includes stories of those who actively built legacies by Living Intentionally on Purpose..
-However, though I will one day share with you both of these thoughts and the steps to building your Legacy, I couldn’t today.
+When I began writing today about legacy, I wanted to share about writing a personal legacy statement.
+However, though I will one day share with you these thoughts and the steps to building your Legacy, I couldn’t today.
 Today I must write about the Legacy of someone I love.
 He walked to his final destiny last night.
 He was murdered.

 Lean in as I share from my journey of late to understand dying.
 Allow me to step back a bit and share context to the arrival of this jolting news.
 We’ll return to my loved one in the end.

 I have spent the last three years becoming a student of the dying and those they leave behind.
 I am a physician and I had a chance encounter with a patient who declared, “I am going to have a good death”.
 I began to ponder about this good death.
 “Is it possible to have a good death?
 What were the circumstances, the ingredients, the experiences, the attitudes in which death encountered…good?”

 As I began this quest, I also began to write.
 I wrote for myself and also those who may ponder the thoughts of death.
 I wrote from experiences that spanned thirty years of practicing medicine.
 I also wrote from the lessons taught at the feet of personal experience.
 As I sought the answer for my question, I began to feel myself changing.
 I felt more grateful for the little things.
 I noticed moments in the moment.
 I cared less about the fretful things.
 I cared more about the meaningful things.
 I treasured my very breath.

 My journey through dying and death taught me more about life than life itself.
 This became my good, my great, my best…life.
 It also became a part of the confidence of my future good death, be it tomorrow or thirty years from now.